redhat-developer/vscode-openshift-tools/README.md

 * OpenShift Do tool - [odo](https://github.com/redhat-developer/odo/releases)

 > If `oc` and `odo` tools are located in a directory from `PATH` environment variable they will be used automatically.
-The extension will detect these dependencies and prompt the user to install if they are missing - choose `Download & Install` when you see an notification for the missing tool.
+The extension will detect these dependencies and prompt the user to install if they are missing or have not supported version - choose `Download & Install` when you see an notification for the missing tool.

 **NOTE:** This extension is in Preview mode.
-So the extension support for OpenShift is strictly experimental - assumptions may break, and commands and behavior may change!
+The extension support for OpenShift is strictly experimental - assumptions may break, commands and behavior may change!

 ## Release notes